 OCC 2013-29 Compliance: Why Secure File Sharing for Banks Needs to Include Partners

 OCC 2013-29 compliance requires banks to take responsibility for the security practices of their key partners.
-This post explains OCC 2013-29 and how financial institutions can achieve compliance with secure file sharing for banks.
+Financial institutions can achieve compliance with OCC 2013-29 and other regulations with secure file sharing for banks.

 The Weakest Link

 According to a recent survey, bank executives were asked if their bank would be vulnerable in the event one of their vendors were to experience a cyberattack or data breach.

 Almost half (44%) of all respondents answered “yes.”
 What’s equally concerning is that 34% said they were unsure their bank would be vulnerable.
 Only 21% of respondents said they don’t believe their bank would be vulnerable.
 (Note: these figures do not total one hundred percent due to rounding.)

 As banks and other organizations incorporate partners and vendors into their workflows, it increasingly entails providing access to their networks.
 This requires opening a port for each vendor so that the vendor can access the information they need from outside the firewall.
 Naturally, the more ports these organizations open, the harder it is for banks to manage, monitor and defend their data.
 This is the present day challenge with secure file sharing for banks.